-Browsing 180 - 190 results of 214 programs for subject - Astronomy/Space Science
+Browsing 180 - 190 results of 219 programs for subject - Astronomy/Space Science

+Join us as we talk with Jill Tarter, Director of the Center for SETI Research and the inspiration behind Jody Foster's character in the movie Contact.
+Find out about the tools and technologies being developed for a multigenerational effort to search for life on other planets.
 What if we did contact another intelligent life form in the universe?
 What should we say?
 What traits best represent our humanity?
-Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
+Douglas Vakoch, the SETI Institutes Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
 SETI is a scientific effort seeking to determine if there is intelligent life outside Earth.
-We were at Aricebo Radio Observatory in March 2003 when scientists listened to the most promising transmissions from UC Berkeley’s SETI@home search.
-Join the Exploratoriums Ron Hipschman and special guest Dan Werthimer, chief scientist and principal investigator for the SETI Institute’s efforts, including Arecibo Observatorys search of artificial radio signals coming from other stars.
+We were at Aricebo Radio Observatory in March 2003 when scientists listened to the most promising transmissions from UC Berkeleys SETI@home search.
+Join the Exploratoriums Ron Hipschman and special guest Dan Werthimer, chief scientist and principal investigator for the SETI Institutes efforts, including Arecibo Observatorys search of artificial radio signals coming from other stars.
 Chris McKay, Planetary Scientist at the NASA Ames Research Center, has traveled the world seeking Mars-like environments.
 In the Dry Valleys of Antarcticahis favorite Mars analog on EarthDr.
 McKay discovered a kind of algae living inside rocks porous to light and water.
-He’ll show us some of these rocks and talk about the physical conditions required for life.
+Hell show us some of these rocks and talk about the physical conditions required for life.
 How can a mathematical equation frame the question of life in the universe?
-We’ll talk with Frank Drake, one of the founders of the SETI Institute, about his famous equation and how it frames the search for signs of intelligent life in the universe.
+Well talk with Frank Drake, one of the founders of the SETI Institute, about his famous equation and how it frames the search for signs of intelligent life in the universe.
 Join the Exploratorium's Dr. Paul Doherty as he visits a "sculpture to observe the stars" in northern New Mexico, where the Sangre de Cristo Mountains meet the eastern plains.
 There artist Charles Ross is creating an art installation that is also a star observatory.
 This major earthwork has two main elements: the Star Tunnel, which allows you to walk through the entire history of the earth's changing alignment to our North Star, Polaris; and the Solar Pyramid, where one can visually experience an hour of the earth's rotation.
-See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
-We stayed up with Exploratorium scientist Ron Hipschman at the Lick Observatory in San Jose, California, for the best view we've had of Mars in a long, long time.
-At midnight on August 27, Earth and Mars passed closer to one another than they have in 60,000 years.
-Astronomers were on hand to tell us all about our nearest neighbor—its geography, orbit, and why both NASA and the European Space Agency have chosen this time to launch robotic missions to Mars.
-In preparation for the 2004 landing of the Mars Exploration Rovers, NASA engineers and scientists tested their remote operation procedures using a rover called FIDO (field integrated design & operations rover).
-Our remote team traveled to the desert test site to see what they learned in the desert and what they hoped to learn on Mars.
-Join us as NASA releases the first images from the Hubble Telescope's new camera, NICMOS (the Near Infrared Camera and Multi-Object Spectrometer).
-We'll discuss the significance and beauty of these pictures of our galaxy with the NICMOS' Lead Scientist, Keith Noll.
-Exploratorium staff Ron Hipschman and Robyn Higdon sum up the last five days of spacewalks, and show a couple of good-bye conferences with the shuttle astronauts.